JAlcocerT/JAlcocerT/content/blog/dev-web-keystatic-astrodb.md

 > An Astro template designed for **Automotive dealerships**.
 For the ones who like [cars](https://jalcocert.github.io/JAlcocerT/buying-car-data-analytics/)!

+> > Which can be useful for otomoto's / dsautokomis pl / autoplac.pl / dsautoskup.otomoto.pl / autolux-komis.pl

 #### Astro Components I discovered

 As always, trying some new astro theme makes you discover some very cool components.